Emulator Issues #4570

 OBS.: I have 20 games and all of next Radam atinjir exeção of perfection with "The Simpsons The Game" is attached to an image and I translated it on google.

-#2 Updated by wespipes69 about 8 years ago
+#2 Updated by wespipes69 over 8 years ago

 Ok, I'll go easy here.
 Your translation, especially in the begining, barely makes any sense.
 It was unclear if you did any investigation yourself or if you consulted the forums.
 I checked myself and this looks to still be valid.
 But you can't keep asking if anyone's tested the game.